corda/corda/docs/source/corda-configuration-file.rst

     :excludedAutoAcceptableParameters: List of auto-acceptable parameter names to explicitly exclude from auto-accepting.
 Allows a node operator to control the behaviour at a more granular level.
 Defaults to an empty list.

+:custom: Set custom command line attributes on the node process via the capsule launcher

+        :jvmArgs: A list of JVM arguments to apply to the node process.
+This removes any defaults specified in the fat jar, but can be overriden from the command line.
+See :ref:`setting_jvm_args` for details on arguments precedence.

 Examples
 --------